ibm-cloud-docs/hp-virtual-servers/byoi.md

 The {{site.data.keyword.cloud}} CLI can be used only on the officially supported operating systems or architectures.
 It is recommended that you use the {{site.data.keyword.cloud}} Shell if your system is not supported.
 {: note}

-Trial of the schema file.
-See [json schema](/docs/hp-virtual-servers?topic=hp-virtual-servers-schema.md).

 If you want to use {{site.data.keyword.cloud}} {{site.data.keyword.hpvs}} Secure Build Server to provision a server, refer to [Protecting your image build](/docs/hp-virtual-servers?topic=hp-virtual-servers-imagebuild).